 Since first introduced in the 1960s, the birth control pill ("the pill") has been a popular and extremely effective form of contraception.
 The pill is easy to use and, when taken correctly, it is 95% to 99.9% successful at preventing pregnancy.
-But, as with any medicine, there are both risks and benefits.
+However as with any medication, there are both risks and benefits.

 While birth control pills are highly reliable in preventing pregnancy, there is the possibility that you could become pregnant.
 This is especially true if you miss a dose or do not take the pills regularly.
-Being overweight or obese may also increase your risk of pregancy.
+Excess weight or obesity may also increase your risk of pregancy.
 The excess weight may affect how well the pills work in your body.

 Oral contraceptive pills can increase your risk of developing blood clots in the veins in your legs.
 These can become life threatening if the blood clots leave your legs and travel into you lungs.
 The risk of blood clots is increased more in people who smoke.

 There are different kinds of birth control pills.
 Some are combination pills, with estrogen and progestin, while others are "mini-pills" with just progestin.
 Estrogen may affect triglyceride levels and total cholesterol levels—increasing HDL "good" cholesterol and decreasing LDL "bad" cholesterol.
-Progestin, though, may cause "good" cholesterol to lower and "bad" cholestorol to rise.
-But, for most women, these changes in blood levels are not strong enough to have a poor effect on your health.
+Progestin may cause "good" cholesterol to lower and "bad" cholestorol to rise.
+For most women, these changes in blood levels are not strong enough to have a poor effect on your health.

-Taking birth control pills may increase the risk of high blood pressure .
-This risk may be greater if you have other conditions, like being overweight, having a family history of high blood pressure, or smoking .
+Taking birth control pills may increase the risk of high blood pressure.
+This risk may be greater if you have other conditions, like obesity, having a family history of high blood pressure, or smoking.
 If you take birth control pills, your doctor will check your blood pressure.
 If you already have high blood pressure, talk to your doctor about other contraceptive options.

-Women aged 35 or older who smoke heavily and take birth control pills have an increased risk of having a heart attack or stroke .
-You may have an even greater risk if you have other risk factors (eg, family history of cardiovascular disease, high cholesterol , high blood pressure).
-If you want to take birth control pills, you should first quit smoking , since smoking increases your chance of developing many other health problems.
+Women aged 35 or older who smoke heavily and take birth control pills have an increased risk of having a heart attack or stroke.
+You may have an even greater risk if you have other risk factors (like a family history of cardiovascular disease, high cholesterol, or high blood pressure).
+If you want to take birth control pills, you should first quit smoking since smoking increases your chance of developing many other health problems.

-While the pill may increase the risk of some types of cancer, it can also decrease the risk of other types of cancer, like ovarian and endometrial cancer .
+While the pill may increase the risk of some types of cancer, it can also decrease the risk of other types of cancer, like ovarian and uterine cancers.
 Studies have found that the more years a woman takes the pill, the better her protection.
-In addition, researchers are investigating whether birth control pills decrease the chance of developing colorectal cancer.
+In addition, researchers are investigating whether birth control pills decrease the chance of developing colon or rectal cancers.

 Taking birth control pills may reduce your risk of: